 The trial randomly assigned patients to Taxol or to Taxol plus an experimental drug.
 I was assigned to the Taxol arm and received Taxol every three weeks for six treatments.
 To test the success of my chemotherapy, a CT scan was done and revealed no evidence of cancer in September of 2008.

 When we returned to M.D.
 Anderson Hospital in January 2009 for a follow up, I pointed out a small bump on the right side of my groin and requested a needle biopsy.
 The biopsy results indicated that the cancer had returned and a subsequent PET scan confirmed this.
 The oncologist at M.D.
 Anderson advised me that the chemotherapy had been ineffective and that they had nothing further to offer.
 My oncologist stated that I had about 6-8 months to live.

-Dismayed by the news, we remembered that when we had first investigated cancer treatment options, one oncologist/scientist located in Long Beach, California had been strongly recommended.
 His name was Dr. Robert Nagourney, the medical and laboratory director of Rational Therapeutics.
 Upon returning to Los Angeles from Houston, we immediately made an appointment.
 Dr. Nagourney scheduled a surgical biopsy of the tumor in my groin to allow him to analyze the activity of the drugs/combinations on my tumor.

 One week later, Dr. Nagourney contacted us and told us the good news.
 He had identified excellent activity for a two-drug combination that he had previously used successfully in ovarian, breast, and cervical cancer patients.